-Actions of the Academic Standing Committee are not limited to the above and decisions will be determined on a case-by-case basis.
+Actions of the Academic Standing Committee are not limited to the above and decisions will be determined on a case-bycase basis.
 The time of the repeat will be as early as possible once the student has satisfied the Committee's requirements and is subject to availability of experiential sites as determined by the Office of Experiential Education.
 The repeat, if granted, must be completed within 12 calendar months.
-Students are allowed only one repeat of an advanced pharmacy practice experience while enrolled at CSU-COP.
-Failure to earn a C or better on a second advanced pharmacy practice experience may result in a recommendation for dismissal.
+Students are allowed only one repeat of an APPE while enrolled at the College.
+Failure to earn a C or better on a second APPE may result in a recommendation for dismissal.